About Health Insurance

 - Your taxable income is over the income threshold and you have and continue to maintain hospital cover with an excess no greater than $500 for singles or $1,000 for couples/ families.
 Overseas cover is excluded.

 - You’re normally exempt from the MLS because you’re a prescribed person and you don’t have any dependents

-- You’re a high income earner who had already purchased hospital cover with an excess greater than $500 for singles or $1,000 for couples/families on or before 24 May 2000
+- You’re a high income earner who had already purchased and continue to maintain hospital cover with an excess greater than $500 for singles or $1,000 for couples/families on or before 24 May 2000

 iSelect - a better way to buy private health insurance

 Compare, select and save from a great range of competitive options matched to your needs and budget.